PapyrusPublishing/.github/profile/README.md

 # PAPYRUS PUBLISHING
-This is an open-source publishing orgranization
+This is an open-source publishing organization for technical literature